-Sustainable practices should follow from your purpose and values as an organisation – send a deep dive survey on that topic, and you’ll learn how highly your employees rate your efforts.
+Sustainable practices should follow from your purpose and values as an organisation.
+Send a deep dive survey on that topic, and you’ll learn how highly your employees rate your efforts.
 Is sustainability even something they recognise as a company priority?

 You can look at different aspects of sustainability too, like the social aspect.
 This might mean asking them about inclusion in your organisation, and whether you’re practicing what you preach inside the workplace.

-2.from the frontline of your business
+2. Get advice from the frontline of your business

 Sometimes you get advice where you’d least expect it.
 Like in our Virgin Media case study: where workers who spent a lot of time outside.
 This finding indicated that employees lacked adequate clothing.
 This was affecting employee wellbeing and job performance.
 The company then supplied staff with Virgin media raincoats.
 A simple fix, but one you’d only get by listening to the workers you see least.